Arie Haan: Managerial career

 Two months after retiring as a player, he became trainer of Antwerp.
 However, in the middle of the 1985–86 season he became coach of Anderlecht Brussels, replacing Paul Van Himst who was fired from the club.
 Franky Vercauteren and Morten Olsen featured in his team alongside players like goalkeeper Jacky Munaron, Luka Peruzović, Erwin Vandenbergh, Alex Czerniatynski, Enzo Scifo and Georges Grün.
 In 1986, Anderlecht won the championship, after a two-legged play-off against Club Brugge.
 Club Brugge forced a 1–1 draw away to Anderlecht, and led 2–0 at home after thirty minutes, but Anderlecht managed to equalise.
 The same season, the club reached the semi-finals of the European Champions' Cup, by eliminating Bayern Munich.
 The following season, his team retained the Belgian Championship.

 After Belgium he became trainer of VfB Stuttgart in Germany on 1 July 1987.
 Stuttgart reached their first European cup final in 1989, the UEFA Cup, but failed to win the trophy against SSC Napoli (1–2, 3–3), a team that Diego Maradona was playing for at the time.
 He remained in Stuttgart until 26 March 1990.
 In July 1990 he became manager of 1.
 FC Nürnberg where he remained for a single season.

 Returning to Belgium in 1991, he coached Standard Liège until the middle of the season 1993–94 and won the Belgian Cup in 1993.
 In the 1994–95 season he was appointed coach of PAOK FC and he remained there until October 1995, after which he returned to the Netherlands and managed Feyenoord for two seasons.
-In his first season Feyenoord finished 2nd in the Eredivisie.
+In his first full season in charge, Feyenoord finished second in the Eredivisie.

 After ten years, in December 1997, Haan enjoyed a further stint at Anderlecht, spending nine months at the club before returning to PAOK, where he remained as coach until December 1999.
 He went to Cyprus, to become AC Omonia manager in November 2000 but he coached the team only for two matches since he had a great offer from Austria Vienna to become the team's manager.
 He asked from his club to release his contract and that was accepted.
 He left from Austria in August 2001.